emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 To ensure a smooth upgrade path going into the 3.x series, 2.18 has been declared an LTS candidate.
 In six weeks the latest 2.18 build will succeed Ember 2.16.2 as the latest LTS release.
-As an LTS it will receive bugfix support until Ember 3.5 is released.
+As an LTS it will receive bug fixes until Ember 3.5 is released.

 **Today we also kick off the 3.0 beta cycle for all sub-projects.** Ember 3.0 introduces no new features.
 Instead, it removes support for deprecated public APIs,